 Primary Care

-Primary Care for Older Adults: An Urgent Need
+Forum for Primary Care for Older Adults: An Urgent Need, June 2025

-On February 24, the Ottawa Citizen’s award winning health journalist, Elizabeth Payne, wrote a compelling article outlining the need for seniors primary care as articulated by the SHIH.
-Read more here
+On February 24, 2025 the Ottawa Citizen’s award-winning health journalist, Elizabeth Payne, wrote a compelling article outlining the need for seniors primary care as articulated by the SHIH.
+Read more here.

 In October 2023 this Evaluation Framework, co-authored by Ms. Hoda Mankal NP-PHC, Dr. Joanna Binch NP-PHC, and Dr. Jennifer Rayner, an Epidemiologist, was written to complement our 2023 Funding submission.